 Along the way Old Fall River Road will provide easy access to Chasm Falls (up next!) and the Chapin Creek Trailhead.

-If this experience sounds interesting to you - dig deeper with a dedicated post here.
-That post will arm you with all the knowledge you need before attempting Old Fall River Road!
+If this experience sounds interesting to you, dig deeper with a video I dedicated to Old Fall River Road.
+That video will arm you with all the knowledge you need before attempting this old dirt road!

 Chasm Falls is a beautiful waterfall located directly beside Old Fall River Road.